-Elementary Schools with a performance score between eighteen (18) and twenty (20) points shall undergo an additional review by the Chief Education Officer (CEDO).
-High Schools with a performance score between fourteen (14) and sixteen and nine tenths (16.9) points shall undergo an additional review by the Chief High School Officer (CHSO).
-The additional review will evaluate whether the school's current performance, improvement over time and other factors may warrant adjusting the school's accountability rating from Probation status to Good Standing status.
+Elementary Schools with a performance score between eighteen (18) and twenty (20) points, or between 42.9% and 49.9% of points, and High Schools with a performance score between thirteen (13) and fifteen and nine tenths (15.9) points, or between 36% and 43.9% of points, shall undergo an additional review by the Chief Education Officer (CEDO).
+The additional review will evaluate whether the school's current performance, improvement over time and other factors may warrant adjusting the school's accountability rating from Achievement Level 3 to Achievement Level 2.

-As a part of this further review, a comprehensive evaluation shall occur utilizing metrics and standards issued by the Office of Research, Evaluation and Accountability ("REA").
-Using these metrics and standards, schools will be evaluated in the following areas based upon a data provided by REA, collection of data by the Area Instruction Officer (AIO) or other designated oversight office, and other data and documentation provided by the school:
+As a part of this further review, a comprehensive evaluation shall occur utilizing metrics and standards issued by the Office of Research Evaluation and Accountability ("REA").
+Using these metrics and standards, schools will be evaluated in the following areas based upon data provided by REA, collection of data by the Area Instruction Officer (AIO) or other designated oversight office, and other data and documentation provided by the school:

-- (1) Instruction: whether there is high quality instruction in classrooms at the school as evidenced by high levels of academic engagement and challenging standards-based instruction; - (2) Instructional Leadership: whether the school has strong instructional leadership as reflected by the level of program coherence, parental involvement and data-driven utilization of community resources at the school:

-- (3) Professional Capacity: the existence of professional capacity in which there is meaningful professional development, collaboration among faculty members, a focus on student learning and collective responsibility for the school's success; and - (4) Learning Climate: whether the learning climate stresses uniformly high expectations and is safe and orderly. - (5) Student Body Changes: evaluation of whether the school has experienced a significant change in enrollment due directly to a Board-approved action or Board-directed reassignment of students to the school. - (6) Data Enhancement: evaluation of additional factors, conditions or circumstances with impact on a school's data results.
+- (1) Instruction: whether there is high quality instruction in classrooms at the school as evidenced by high levels of academic engagement and challenging standards-based instruction; - (2) Instructional Leadership: whether the school has strong instructional leadership as reflected by the level of program coherence, parental involvement and data-driven utilization of community resources at the school; - (3) Professional Capacity: the existence of professional capacity in which there is meaningful professional development, collaboration among faculty members, a focus on student learning and collective responsibility for the school's success; - (4) Learning Climate: whether the learning climate stresses uniformly high expectations and is safe and orderly; - (5) Student Body Changes: evaluation of whether the school has experienced a significant change in enrollment due directly to a Board-approved action or Board-directed reassignment of students to the school; and - (6) Data Enhancement: evaluation of additional factors, conditions or circumstances with impact on a school's data results.

-The CEDO or CHSO, as applicable, shall evaluate and document the school's status and progress on each of the factors noted above and any other relevant indicators and shall provide a written explanation of their evaluation to the Chief Executive Officer.
-The CEDO/CHSO evaluation shall also include a recommendation to the CEO as to whether the school would benefit from the additional support services that are provided to schools on Probation.
-The evaluation and recommendation of the CEDO/CHSO shall include input from the school's Area Instruction Officer or other designated oversight office.
-The CEDO/CHSO evaluation and recommendation shall take into consideration a school's "Corrective Action", "Restructuring Planning" or "Restructuring Implementation" status under NCLB.
+The CEDO shall evaluate and document the school's status and progress on each of the factors noted above and any other relevant indicators and shall provide a written explanation of their evaluation to the Chief Executive Officer (CEO).
+The CEDO evaluation shall also include a recommendation to the CEO as to whether the school would benefit from the additional support services that are provided to schools on Probation.
+The evaluation and recommendation of the CEDO shall include input from the school's Area Instruction Officer or other designated oversight office.
+The CEDO evaluation and recommendation shall take into consideration a school's "Corrective Action", "Restructuring Planning" or "Restructuring Implementation" status under NCLB.

 The CEO shall review all such evaluations and recommendations and shall take into consideration a school's student mobility rates, poverty rates, bilingual education eligibility, special education and English proficiency programs when deciding whether or not to modify a school's accountability rating.
-The Chief Executive Officer shall make the final determination whether the school's accountability rating will be adjusted from Probation status to Good Standing status.
+The CEO shall make the final determination whether the school's accountability rating will be adjusted from Achievement Level 3 to Achievement Level 2.